openem-team/openem/doc/pipelines.rst

 This workflow is for executing retinanet-based detections on a video dataset using tensor-rt enabled hardware.

-Nominally the only parameters required to change are the `TATOR_PIPELINE_ARGUMENTS` for each stage of the workflow.
+Nominally the only parameters required to change are the `TATOR_PIPELINE_ARGS` for each stage of the workflow.

 .. literalinclude:: ../scripts/tator/workflow.yaml
    :linenos: